Interesting ancient coins, offered by Augustus Coins

 IMP C M A MAXIMIANVS P F AVG. radiate cuirassed bust of Maximian right.

 CONCORDIA MILITVM.
 Jupiter standing left presents Victory on a globe to Maximianus standing right.
-White cover. [$23]
+White cover. [$23, reduced to $19]

 Maximian